 “Un amour impossible’

-The film begins in 1958, where 25-year-old Rachel (Efira) meets a handsome, yet equally mysterious young man in the office canteen.
-Philippe (Schneider), is a romantic intellectual from a wealthy family.
-His passion and devilishly good looks enthralling the young secretary.
-And as a passionate relationship ensues, Rachel finds herself pregnant with his child.
-However, despite his daughter (Lescure) being born Philippe has no intention of marrying Rachel.
-Or for that matter allowing his daughter to bear his family name.
+The year is 1958, and 25-year-old Rachel (Efira) is about to meet a handsome yet mysterious young man in the office canteen.
+Philippe (Schneider) is a romantic intellectual from a wealthy family, his devilishly good looks and passion for art enthralling and exciting Rachel.
+It’s not long before a passionate relationship ensues, and Rachel finds herself pregnant with his child.
+However, despite his new daughter (Lescure), Philippe has no intention of marrying Rachel, or for that matter, allowing his daughter to bear his family name.
+Over the years that follow, Philippe manipulates Rachel until finally deciding to take an interest in his daughter’s life as she reaches her teens with devastating consequences.

-Corsini wraps us in an epic journey, that not only places women centre stage, but also delves into the darkness of narcissism and control.
-While surrounding the viewer with stunning yet subtle performances and exquisite cinematography.
-Ultimately creating a journey that unnerves and seduces its audience in equal measure.
-While also offering a biting social commentary on disillusionment, control and a reality blinded by love.
+Corsini wraps us in an epic journey that not only places women centre stage but delves into the darkness of narcissism, abuse and control.
+Here the viewer is surrounded by stunning yet subtle performances and exquisite cinematography that balances darkness and light to perfection.
+The result offers us a journey that unnerves and seduces the audience in equal measure through a biting social commentary on disillusionment, control and a reality blinded by love.

 Director: Catherine Corsini